Harish123627727/study-of-basic-gates/README.md

-**RESULT:**  Study and verify the truth table of logic gates in Quartus II using Verilog programming successfully.
+**RESULT:**  Studied and verified the truth table of logic gates in Quartus II using Verilog programming successfully.